 - Interest on Bonds amounting to $3000

-In order to calculate the Earned Income of Riya the following Income will be added:
+In order to calculate this Income of Riya the following Income will be added:

 Other Incomes earned/received by Riya are not included in the calculation of Earned Income.